BlueBrain/atlas-densities/README.rst

 and `Roussel et al. (2021)`_.

-The source code was originally written by Csaba Eroe, Dimitri Rodarie, Hugo Dictus, Lu Huanxiang, Wajerowicz Wojciech, Jonathan Lurie, and Yann Roussel.
+The source code was originally written by Csaba Eroe, Dimitri Rodarie, Hugo Dictus, Lu Huanxiang, Wojciech Wajerowicz, Jonathan Lurie, and Yann Roussel.

 The tools allow to: